fireinrain/github-trending/README.md

 * 【2024-03-02】[OData / AspNetCoreOData](https://github.com/OData/AspNetCoreOData) - ASP.NET Core OData: A server library built upon ODataLib and ASP.NET Core
 ## Typescript

+* 【2024-04-26】[feiandxs / duckrush](https://github.com/feiandxs/duckrush) - A simple and fast backend API, based on Hono, that can search for relevant content on the internet using keywords and convert it into a format suitable for LLM processing  Supports deployment on Cloudflare
+* 【2024-04-26】[dorny / paths\-filter](https://github.com/dorny/paths-filter) - Conditionally run actions based on files modified by PR, feature branch or pushed commits
+* 【2024-04-26】[plasmicapp / plasmic](https://github.com/plasmicapp/plasmic) - Visual builder for React  Build apps, websites, and content  Integrate with your codebase
 * 【2024-04-25】[react\-navigation / react\-navigation](https://github.com/react-navigation/react-navigation) - Routing and navigation for your React Native apps
 * 【2024-04-25】[ethers\-io / ethers js](https://github.com/ethers-io/ethers.js) - Complete Ethereum library and wallet implementation in JavaScript
 * 【2024-04-25】[actions / checkout](https://github.com/actions/checkout) - Action for checking out a repo